ipostolaki/Comeo/README.md

 `make run` in the project root will run containers for [dev environment](/Docker/dev).
 `cd ./docker/lab/ && make run` will run staging environment containers.

+Service will be available on port 80 of machine where docker is running.

 ## Tests
 `make test` will run unit tests in separate set of containers which will include ephemeral Neo4j database instance.